OCOCA Information for Providers

 • Is making a fully voluntary request for the OCOCA prescription and the request does not arise from coercion or undue influence

-• Is physically and mentally able to self-administer the drugs, meaning a conscious and physical act of administering and ingesting the drugs to bring about death
+• Is physically and mentally able to self-administer the medication, meaning a conscious and physical act of administering and ingesting the medication to bring about death

 • Has submitted the signed, dated and witnessed request form

-The attending physician must receive, from the patient directly and not through a designee, two oral requests separated by not less than 20 days, and a written request.
+The attending provider must receive, from the patient directly and not through a designee, two oral requests separated by not less than 5 days (unless provider waives the waiting period), and a written request.
 The law does not specify when the written request should be submitted.

 All written and oral requests must be recorded in the medical record.
 (There is no specific language required in the documentation.)

-The attending physician must refer the patient to a consulting physician.
+The attending provider must refer the patient to a consulting provider.

-The attending physician must refer the patient for counseling by a licensed psychiatrist, psychologist, or clinical social worker in order to determine that the patient is capable, and does not appear to be suffering from undertreatment or nontreatment of depression or other conditions which may interfere with the patient’s ability to make an informed decision.
+The attending provider must refer the patient for counseling by a licensed psychiatrist, psychologist, or clinical social worker advanced practice registered nurse or clinical nurse specialist licensed under chapter 457 with psychiatric or mental health training, or marriage and family therapist in order to determine that the patient is capable, and does not appear to be suffering from undertreatment or nontreatment of depression or other conditions which may interfere with the patient’s ability to make an informed decision.

-The attending physician must discuss with the patient about the importance of:
+The attending provider must discuss with the patient about the importance of:

 • Having another person present when the drug is ingested